Online Master’s in Computer Science

 **NA – data not available

 An online graduate degree is generally more expensive than a bachelor’s degree.
 For this reason, students tend to look for affordable institutions for their advanced education.
 Colleges and universities price their online master’s in computer science programs differently.
-Some schools focus on affordability while others charge a cost per university degree credit rate to benefit students with transferable credit.
-Here is a list of affordable master’s programs in computer science:
+Some schools focus on affordability, while others charge a cost-per-university degree credit rate to benefit students with transferable credit.
+Acknowledging diverse factors, the teams at OMC have compiled a selection of affordable online computer science programs.
+These programs provide cost-effectiveness and maintain high standards in education and overall excellence.
+Here is the list of affordable master’s programs in computer science:

 ---|---|---|